Before looking further into the life of King David, we begin with a verse from the New Testament book of Romans:

 Now David believed it was time to do something about the enemies surrounding Israel who were raiding and invading it.
 His first order of business was to repel the Philistines, a longstanding enemy.
 If God was on his side, this should be no trouble at all.
 He had seen that firsthand years earlier with his triumph over the giant, Goliath.

 Here we learn another lesson from David.
-With all the favor being shown to him, it would be natural to assume that God would grant him victory over the Philistines any way he chose.
+With all the favor being shown to him, it would be natural to assume that God would grant him victory over the Philistines any way he chose to pursue it.

 Instead, David sought the Lord before he made such a decision.
-The first time David asked, the Lord did tell him to go up, and He broke out against the Philistines, forcing a retreat.
-When the Philistines regrouped, instead of assuming a repeat of his successful strategy, David sought the Lord again.
+The first time David asked, the Lord told him to proceed, and God broke out against the Philistines, forcing them to retreat.
+When the Philistines regrouped, instead of assuming a repeat of this successful strategy, David sought the Lord again.
 This time, God gave David a different answer:

-God brought peace to Israel through David’s faith.
-Rather than the head-on assault that worked so well last time, David waited until he heard the “sound of marching” in the treetops, then knew the Armies of the Lord were in the battle, and he could not lose.
+David obeyed, and God brought peace to Israel through David’s faith.
+Rather than the head-on assault that worked so well the first time, David went around behind them and waited until he heard the “sound of marching” in the treetops, then he knew the Armies of the Lord were in the battle, and he could not lose.

 I once learned a valuable technique from a fellow believer.
-Whenever he was about to enter a business meeting where important decisions were to be made, he always stopped at the door and silently prayed, “Jesus, You enter first”.
-He listened for the gentle guidance of God no matter what else was happening in the room.
+Whenever he was about to enter a business meeting where important decisions were about to be made, he always stopped at the door and silently prayed, “Jesus, You enter first”.
+He listened for the gentle guidance of God throughout the meeting, no matter what other agenda was unfolding in the room, including his own.

-20 Behold, I (Jesus) stand at the door and knock.
+20 Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.
-Revelation 3:20 NKJV
+Revelation 3:20 (NKJV)